MathisP75/daemon-kde-mk2/README.md

 * Window Decorations: Daemon-2.0
 * Icons: Daemon-2.0
 * Cursors: Bibata-Original-Classic

+The "D" icon for the application launcher can be found under the Assets directory.

 ## Wallpaper
 The wallpaper has been made to fit my 2560 x 1600 laptop screen at 125% scaling.
 In order for it to look good, you might have to adjust it to fit your screen.
 You can find the SVG file in the wallpaper directory.